-Exceptions to the instructional materials deadlines must be made in writing to the department chair.
+E. Requests by faculty members for exceptions to the instructional materials deadlines must be made in writing to the department chair.
 These exceptions include, but are not limited to: course reassignments, addition of new sections of a course, new or late course assignments, or the replacement of flawed materials.
-Department chairs will be kept apprised of the status of textbook orders.
-Questions about the ordering and use of accessible instructional materials should be directed to the Office of Services for Students with Disabilities.Final Draft of the Accessible Technology Initiative, Instructional Materials team: April 18, 2007.
+F. Department chairs and deans shall be kept apprised of the status of textbook orders by the campus bookstore.
+Department chairs shall notify faculty who are delinquent in submitting instructional materials information to the Kennel Bookstore.

+Final Draft of the Accessible Technology Initiative, Instructional Materials team: April 18, 2007.
-Approved by the Academic Senate April 23, 2007

-Approved by the President June 18, 2007 Amended by the Academic Senate March 26, 2008
+Approved by the Academic Senate April 23, 2007.
+Approved by the President June 18, 2007 Amended by the Academic Senate March 26, 2008.
 Approved by the President April 8, 2008

+Amended by the Academic Senate XXXX, XXXX.
+Approved by the President XXXX, XXXX